davinseo/django_lotto/README.md

-## This is the repository for lotto-num-lotto
+## This is the repository for lotto-num-generator